renxvii/Kheiron-Medical-take-home/README.md

-Created everything in Python 3.9.1
+Created everything in Python 3.9.1, so all you should need to run it is that.

-All you should need to run it is that.
+\n